ksu-cs-textbooks/cis526/content/C-JS/11-ajax.md

 * `readyState` - the current state of the property
 * `response` - the body of the response, an `ArrayBuffer`, `Blob`, `Document`, or `DOMString` based on the value of the `responseType`
 * `responseType` - the mime type of response
-* `status` - returns an unsigned short with the HTTP response status (or 0 if the response has not been recieved)
+* `status` - returns an unsigned short with the HTTP response status (or 0 if the response has not been received)
 * `statusText` - returns a string containing the response string fro the server, i.e. `"200 OK"`
 * `timeout` - the number of milliseconds the request can take before being terminated